 Q: When it comes to storytelling, where do you get your inspiration from?

-Q: -Ship: A visual poem just debuted at the Sundance film festival.
+Q: Leave of Absence just debuted at the Locarno Film Festival and won Best director.
 How important is this to you personally, and to your career?

 Q: What hidden part of the film are you most privately proud of and why?

 To tell the whole story with a limited number of expressive visual images and with a minimum dialogs — that was my main goal, and it seems to me that I managed to get close to this.

 Q: In your point of view, how did the title “Leave of Absence” perfectly depict the storyline of the film and how did that title come about?

 In other words, Leave of Absence is Vacation.
 But it was important for me to have the word Leave.
 The themes of leave and farewell are important in the…